pgollangi/fastget/README.md

 A CLI tool as well as go library to ultrafast download files over HTTP(s).

-> DISCLAIMER: FastGet performance purely based on the network and CPU performance of the client machine.
-And HTTP(s) endpoint must allow partial requests presenting `Accept-Ranges` and `Range` headers.
+> DISCLAIMER: FastGet performance heavily reliant on the network and CPU performance of the client machine.
+More importantly HTTP(s) endpoint must allow partial requests presenting `Accept-Ranges` and accepting `Range` headers.